SAPhow/SAP.how/_posts/s4hana/2023-08-04-guide-on-rfid.md

   HU or bin upon movement to a destination, or provide a bin instead of an HU.
   The system needs to handle these errors effectively to avoid confusing FLT drivers.
-- In this scenario, there's also a need to connect a scanner to the RFID device, a requirement that extends to SAP S/4HANA itself.
+- In this scenario, there's also a need to connect an RFID scanner to the RF terminal device device, a requirement outside of SAP S/4HANA itself.

 ### Handling Goods Without RF Terminals